metapsy-project/metapsyDocs/content/databases/depression-anxiety-transdiagnostic/_index.en.md

 #### General Description

-The `data-transdiagnostic-depression-anxiety` dataset is part of the meta-analytic research domain ([MARD](https://docs.metapsy.org/uploads/ebmental-2022-300509.pdf)) on psychotherapy for depression/anxiety.
+The `depression-anxiety-transdiagnostic` dataset is part of the meta-analytic research domain ([MARD](https://docs.metapsy.org/uploads/ebmental-2022-300509.pdf)) on psychotherapy for depression/anxiety.
 This MARD is part of the [Metapsy project](https://www.metapsy.org/).
 The dataset contains study information and effect size data of transdiagnostic psychological interventions for depression and anxiety.

 This dataset includes psychotherapy vs. control (`psy vs ctr`) comparisons.
 Effect sizes are provided for depression and anxiety outcomes at post-test.
 It includes one type of effect size calculation per study, giving priority to means and standard deviations at post-test, followed by change scores, binary outcomes, and other statistics.